abdullahms03/lambda-basics/README.md

 - `@FunctionalInterface` annotation can be used to make it explicitly visible.
 Not mandatory, but best practice!

 - Java 8 has set of interfaces introduced under package `java.util.function` e.g. `java.util.function.Predicate`

+#### Exception Handling
+- Creating a wrapper and handling the exception there is ONE of the option